-A major step in the successful implementation of continuous cybersecurity monitoring is the scheduling of regular software updates in order to mitigate the risks your system might face.
+A major step in the successful implementation of continuous cybersecurity monitoring is the scheduling of regular software updates to mitigate the risks your system might face.
 Cyberthreats are constantly evolving, and to properly identify and neutralize such threats, it is of utmost importance that your system and its subsequent policies are always up to date.

 Another element to this step is the setting up of proper boundaries, and tailoring your policies to match these boundaries.
 Many companies end up installing great solutions but forget to define their scope.
 Doing this will help you better understand your domain and also help you establish policies for third parties that access your network.
 For example, you can establish network connection policies for your suppliers clearly, even if you cannot always dictate their security policies.